Arkaaito/mentor_encyclopedia/all_things_forum_mentors/forum_mentors_faq.md

 **What are bonus posts?**

 Bonus posts are peer-nominated posts that are worth approximately 150% of a normal post.
-You can nominate yourself or your peers via the [Bonus Post Nomination Form].
+You can nominate yourself or your peers via the [Bonus Post Nomination Form](https://goo.gl/forms/buwqXhoPOBx0ktkb2).

 **Who on the Udacity team should I contact if I have a question?**